 The Board directs DBS in the conduct of its affairs and provides sound leadership to management.
-We have 11 Board members (including three female directors) with a broad range of experience and deep industry expertise.
+We have 10 Board members (including two female directors) with a broad range of experience and deep industry expertise.
 The make-up of our Board reflects diversity of gender, nationality, age, skills and knowledge.
-A majority of the Directors are Independent Directors, and there are no alternate Directors on our Board.
+Independent Directors form the majority of the Board, and there are no alternate Directors on our Board.

-Our Chairman, Mr Peter Seah, sits on all Board committees and he also chairs the Board Executive Committee (EXCO).
+Our Chairman, Mr Peter Seah, sits on all Board committees (other than the recently established Board Sustainability Committee) and he also chairs the Board Executive Committee (EXCO).
 Mr Seah performs a key role as an ambassador for DBS in our dealings with various stakeholders as well as in ensuring effective communication with our shareholders.
 He guides the Board through its decision-making process and ensures that the Board operates effectively as a team.